All Recipes | Sugar Free | Popular | Recommended | Subscribe

 Here are some more tips for you.

-Here is how to store your copycat sugar free Nutella or hazelnut spread.
+How to store copycat Nutella hazelnut spread.

 Normally, you could open up a jar of the original product and store it in the pantry and not refrigerated as it will become too hard to spread (peanut butter syndrome as I call it).
 Since this homemade version has no preservatives added to it, I would suggest storing it in a sealed jar in the refrigerator and allowing it to sit at room temperature to soften up before using it.